Come on, get active! Encouraging cycling with Strava Metro data

 As promised, we'll be sending this collation of ideas to all the groups involved in the day as well as other planners, policymakers and academics in our networks: please feel free to do the same and report back any news or updates!

 The UBDC and other ESRC Festival of Social Science events

 - 2017: Adventures in design and data - how good design took big data to IKEA – Our Education team and Dr Kate Reid worked on this fascinating public engagement event

 - 2016: The UBDC had a stall at the University of Glasgow's 'The Barras Social' event, where an East End city market hosted a chance for citizens to find out more about the social sciences

 - 2015: Get the most out of your data - A workshop for Local Authorities

 - 2015: Glasgow in Motion Datascape of Movement Patterns in Glasgow – Our iMCD team worked with the Glasgow School of Art to develop a beautiful visualisation of people moving throughout a week in Glasgow

-As Senior Centre Manager, Sarah is responsible for Centre operations and governance, and coordinates the UBDC team to ensure our planning, reporting and delivery meet the needs and expectations of our funders, UKRI-ESRC and The University of Glasgow, and the wider research, industrial, and government sectors we support.
+As Senior Centre Manager, Sarah is responsible for Centre operations and governance, and coordinates the UBDC team to ensure our planning, reporting, and impact meet the aspirations of our funders, UKRI-ESRC and The University of Glasgow, and the wider research, industrial, and government sectors we support.